Custom built Rust-powered file server

 The server is designed to provide a fast and efficient file management solution.
 It listens for HTTP requests, processes them concurrently, and manages file storage.
 By employing asynchronous programming, the server is capable of handling numerous operations simultaneously, delivering exceptional performance and scalability.

-• Axum/Tokio- Tokio provides the Async I/O runtime required to process requests asynchronously, and Axum for the routing abstraction.
+Axum/Tokio- Tokio provides the Async I/O runtime and functions required to process requests asynchronously, and Axum for the routing abstraction.

 /api/dirs/